 To aid in setting management direction, economic development interests were identified through community interviews for the entire plan area.
-The understanding is these interests are allowable to benefit the Kwadacha Nation community.
+The understanding is these interests are allowable to benefit Kaska Dena communities.
 It is not allowable to just have resources leave the traditional territory.
-Benefits can include employment, Kwadacha companies doing the work, economic benefit agreements, capacity building, and resource revenue sharing.
+Benefits can include employment, Kaska Dena companies doing the work, economic benefit agreements, capacity building, and resource revenue sharing.

 a.
+Timber Harvesting High Interest

+b.
 Tourism High Interest

-b.
+с.
 Guiding High Interest

-с.
-Trapping High Interest

 d.
-Agriculture (range, greenhouse) Moderate to High Interest
+Mining Low to Moderate Interest

 e.
-Timber Harvesting High Interest (Buffalohead PU)

-Low to Moderate Interest (Fox PU)
+Agriculture (farms, range) Moderate to High Interest

 f.
-Mining Low to Moderate Interest
+Oil and Gas Low to Moderate Interest

 g.
-Oil and Gas Low Interest

-r. g.
-0
+Trapping High Interest

-For a number of interests especially Mining, and Timber, the importance was having development that generates benefits but still maintains the environment and cultural values.
-Exploration companies have been visiting the community and providing good information which the community members feel is essential to a good relationship.
-There were concerns on logging and the potential impacts that may occur.
-The need for direct community engagement on the more detailed planning for this activity was also identified.
+For a number of interests, especially Oil and Gas, Mining, and Timber, the importance is to have development that generates benefits but still maintains the environment.
+There were concerns on the type of logging, mining, and oil/gas systems being used and not enough information on the potential impacts from these systems.
+The need for direct community engagement on the more detailed planning for these activities was also identified.

-Some specific interests identified include a community greenhouse, berry picking, hunting, trapping, guided fishing, and backcountry tourism which would include summer and winter activities.
+Some specific interests identified include a community greenhouse, firewood, mushroom picking, guided fishing, RV/campground at Skook's landing or Liard Hotsprings, and backcountry tourism.